lucylow/salty-wet-man/README.md

 ---
 ## Introduction &#x1F499;

+* With the **increase of the computational power**, the use of high level techniques to extract the information of images is valuable
 * Defining NSFW material is subjective and the task of identifying these images is **non-trivial**
 * Identification into two categories: